There are literally HUNDREDS of restaurants to dine in around Disney World and Disneyland, so how could we ever pick the cream of the crop?

 You’ll be dining on Pineapple Coconut Bread, Salad, Spiced Chicken Wings, Asian-style Pot Stickers, Yakisoba Noodles, Stir-fried Vegetables, ‘Ohana Sunset Punch (POG juice!!), Skewered Meats, Oak-grilled Shrimp, and ‘OHANA BREAD PUDDING.
 Oh gosh, now we’re hungry.

-The full Twilight Feast is $60 per person.
+The full Twilight Feast used to be offered for $60 per person.
 We know, that sounds like a crazy high price for ONE PERSON but — here’s a tip — it’s easily enough food to feed 2 people (or more!
 We had leftovers for breakfast!).

 2. 21 Royal